grgomrton/coyote-forms/README.md

 ## Examples

-The project ships with three example project located in the examples folder.
+The project ships with three example projects located in the examples folder.
 See details in the [Examples](EXAMPLES.md) readme.

 ## Future